CihatKOCAK/shopping-cart/README.md

 ## About The Project

-I used dashboard.chec.io for products, category, users and payment method, also I used stripe for payment gateway.
+I used <a href ="dashboard.chec.io"> dashboard.chec.io</a> for products, category, users and payment method, also I used stripe for payment gateway.